NMRLipids/Databank/Scripts/BuildDatabank/docs/source/addingExpData.md

 2. Copy this README file data into a appropriate directory named as described above.

-3. If you have order parameter data, create a `dat` file where the first two columns define the atom pair with universal atom names, third column has the experimental order parameter value, and fourth column has the experimental error.
+3. If you have order parameter data, create a file named `{lipidname}_Order_Parameters.dat` where `{lipidname}` is the universal name of the lipid from which the data is measured from.
+The first two columns of this file should define the atom pair with universal atom names, third column has the experimental order parameter value, and fourth column has the experimental error.
 If the experimental error is not known, set it to 0.02.
-Store the created `dat` file into the appropriate folder with the `README.yaml` file.
+Store the created `{lipidname}_Order_Parameters.dat` file into the appropriate folder with the `README.yaml` file.
 Create `json` version from `dat` file by running
    ```
    python data_to_json.py {dat file path}
    ```